 Foundation Course and Advanced Clinical Training graduates are eligible to apply for Associate or Professional membership of the Dance Therapy Association of Australia (DTAA).
 The DTAA is the professional body for dance therapy practitioners in Australia and is a member association of the Psychotherapy and Counselling Federation of Australia (PACFA).

-In addition to our training programs, IDTIA provides networking opportunities for members throughout Australia.
+In addition to our training programs, IDTIA provides workshops and networking opportunities for members throughout Australia.